November 11, 2017 | 115th Congress, 1st Session (2017-2018)

 b. recommendations regarding how to improve data collection on missing and murdered Indian women, and

 c. information relevant to the implementation of the standardized protocols.

 S. 1953 - Tribal Law and Order Act Reauthorization and Amendments Act of 2017.
 On October 5, 2017, Senator John Hoeven (R-ND) with Senators John McCain (R-AZ) and John Barrasso (R-WY), introduced S. 1953 to reauthorize the Tribal Law and Order Act (TLOA), including the provisions enhancing tribes’ sentencing authority.
 This bill would also make several technical changes to existing law.
 Among other things, it would extend for an additional 5 years the Bureau of Prisons pilot project allowing tribes to request the Bureau to incarcerate convicted tribal members.
 The bill would also require federal grantees of the Office on Violence against Women to report on the number of human trafficking victims served with their grant funding and, where appropriate, on the tribal status of those victims.

 S. 1986 - Justice for Native Survivors of Sexual Violence Act.
-Introduced on October 19, 2017 by Senator Al Franken (D-MN) with Senators Lisa Murkowski (R-AK) and Tom Udall (D-NM), as co-sponsors, this bill which would fill a major jurisdictional gap in federal law and help bring justice to Native survivors of sexual violence.
+Introduced on October 19, 2017 by Senator Al Franken (D-MN) with Senators Lisa Murkowski (R-AK) and Tom Udall (D-NM), as co-sponsors, this bill would fill a major jurisdictional gap in federal law and help bring justice to Native survivors of sexual violence.
 S. 1986 would clarify that tribal court jurisdiction over non-Indians within Indian country extends not only to crimes of domestic and dating violence and criminal violations of protection orders, but also to crimes involving sexual violence, sex trafficking, stalking, and related conduct.